lavanya94lava/email_ticketing_system_rails/README.md

 # Way forward

-1. EveryTime we perform an operation, page gets reloaded, we can embed AJAX into it to make it more user friendly.
+1. Everytime we perform an operation, page gets reloaded, we can embed AJAX into it to make it more user friendly.
 2. We can have pagination for every page as the queries might be in thousand or lakhs and loading all of them in one go is not feasible.
 3. We can have separate divs for resolved and unresolved queries, for better UI/UX.